Marin Headlands - Rodeo Beach

 Your day will be filled with sun (or maybe fog) and fresh air.
 You can learn new things about the history of where we live and visit seals and sea lions.
 And It doesn’t get much better than taking a long walk on a beautiful beach at sunset.

-The Marin Headlands makes a great day trip from nearly anywhere in the San Francisco Bay Area.
+Spending time on the Marin Headlands trails makes a great day trip from nearly anywhere in the San Francisco Bay Area.

 The Marin Headlands - A Great Adventure